The Top 30 Most Valuable Football Cards Of All Time

 Estimated Value (PSA 9 - Mint): $25,000

-Maybe the best running back to ever play the game of football, 'Sweetness' was one of the smoothest and most versatile backs the NFL has ever seen.
+Maybe the best running back to ever play football, ‘Sweetness’ was one of the smoothest and most versatile backs the NFL has seen.

 payton-rookie

-His 1976 Topps card is not rare by any means (PSA has graded over 7600 copies) but the significant demand for higher-grade versions makes this one of the most sought-after cards in the hobby.
+His 1976 Topps card is not rare by any means (PSA has graded over 7,600 copies), but the significant demand for higher-grade versions makes it one of the most sought-after cards in the hobby.

 2000 Playoff Contenders Championship Ticket Autograph - Tom Brady (RC)